nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Unmarking a task: `unmark`

-Unmark a task, ie mark a task as incomplete.
+Unmark a task, i.e. mark a task as incomplete.

 Note: Using `unmark` on a task that is not complete will not change its completion status.